The Daily Bread of Mercy

 Walking in the Likeness of Christ

 Forgiving like Jesus requires us to look to the Cross, where the ultimate debt was paid.
 He did not wait for an apology; He offered grace while we were yet sinners.
 This is the standard He sets for us, not to condemn us, but to liberate us.
 It is a call to participate in the work of redemption in our own lives.
+When Jesus hung on the tree, mocked and bleeding, His cry was not for justice, but for mercy: "Father, forgive them; for they know not what they do" (Luke 23:34).
+This is the pinnacle of divine grace.

-When you choose to forgive, you are laying up treasure in heaven.
-Earthly grudges may bring temporary satisfaction, but they corrupt the soul.
+Earthly grudges may bring a temporary, fleshly satisfaction, but they corrupt the soul and hinder spiritual growth.
 Heavenly rewards come from the quiet, courageous acts of mercy that only God sees.
-Let this hope sustain you when the process feels difficult.
+Let this hope sustain you when the process feels incredibly difficult.

 And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you.— Ephesians 4:32, KJV

 You do not have to carry the weight of your debts alone.
 Jesus has already paid the ultimate price, and He invites you to live in the freedom of that payment.
 Take a deep breath, open your hands, and release the burden to Him.
 Today is a new day to choose mercy, and in doing so, you will find the joy that comes in the morning.
+Walk forward in the power of His Spirit, knowing that the grace which saved you is the very grace that will sustain you.